clicknium/clicknium-docs/README.md

 # clicknium-docs

 [Clicknium](https://www.clicknium.com) is a new generation GUI automation framework for all types of applications.
-It provides easy and smooth developer experience with high-level API for automate GUI application and intelligent pluggins.
-It provide you a new way to build your automate world.
+It provides easy and smooth developer experience with high-level API for automating GUI application and intelligent plug-ins.
+It provides you a new way to build your automation world.
 It also supports for web scraping bots, browser automation, testing for web and desktop applications.